execas/execas.github.io/_posts/2019-04-18-the-elf-file-format-3.md

 00001978  01 00 00 00 00 00 00 00  00 00 00 00 00 00 00 00  |................|
 </div>

-The name, `sh_name` in `Elf64_Shdr` is of type Elf64_Word (32 bits) and specifies the location of a null-terminated string in the section header string table (`.shstrtab`).
+The name, `sh_name` in `Elf64_Shdr`, is of type `Elf64_Word` (32 bits) and specifies the location of a null-terminated string in the section header string table (`.shstrtab`).
 The index of `.shstrtab` in the section header table is specified in `e_shstrndx in the ELF file header.

 - The section header string table (`.shstrtab`) header is part of the section header table.
-- The `e_shstrndx` in the file header specifies it's index in the section header table.
+- The `e_shstrndx` in the file header specifies its index in the section header table.
 - The value of `sh_name` specifies the location of the section name in `.shstrtab`.

 **Finding the section header string table index**